Deviation inequalities for Banach space valued martingales differences sequences and random field: Introduction and main results

+This is done by using a martingale transform of the original martingale, the former having small conditional variances.
+Using monotonicity of the function $g$, \eqref{eq:etape_cle_idee_demo} can be converted into an integral inequality.

-The paper is organized as follows: in Subsection~\ref{subsec:martingale_differences_sequences}, we state a deviation inequality for any Banach space valued martingale differences sequence, then for stationarity sequence.
-In Subsection~\ref{subsec:orthomartingale_random_fields}, we review orthomartingales, and state a deviation inequality for stationary orthomartingale differences random fields.
-Section~\ref{sec:applications} is devoted to applications to complete convergence for martingale differences arrays and large deviations for strictly stationary martingale differences sequence and orthomartingale differences random fields.
+The paper is organized as follows: in Subsection~\ref{subsec:martingale_differences_sequences}, we state a deviation inequality for any Banach space valued martingale differences sequence, then for stochastically dominated or identically distributed sequences.
+In Subsection~\ref{subsec:orthomartingale_random_fields}, we review orthomartingales, and state a deviation inequality for orthomartingale differences random fields.
+Section~\ref{sec:applications} is devoted to applications to linear regression and Baum-Katz estimates martingale differences sequence and orthomartingale differences random fields.
 All these results are proven in Section~\ref{sec:proofs}.